msmith0913/twine-annotation/README.md

 - **FilePath** - The path to the image, video, or audio file being used in the step, either relative to the GitHub project, or a URL to an external media
   - Example: ./media/myimage.jpg
   - Example: http://www.siue.edu/some_image.jpeg
+- **AltText** - Alternate text to help those vision loss to understand what is being displayed for this step
+  - Example: Map of Edwardsville, Illinois
+  - Example: President Abraham Lincoln (for an image of Lincoln, where his being president is relevant to the text)
 - **Latitude** - Used for Map content, to specify the Latitude of the center of the map
   - A floating point number between -90.0 and 90.0
 - **Longitude** - Used for Map content, to specify the Longitue of the center of the map